 During his lifetime, Douglas Fairbanks, Jr. published two autobiographies on his life.
 The first book details the early part of his life up to 1939 and is entitled “The Salad Days.”
 The other covers his years in the U.S. Navy during World War II and is entitled “A Hell of a War.”
 He ends his second autobiography with the words “To be continued…” and even confirms that he is writing a third book in an interview.
 Unfortunately, he never published a third autobiography.
 I have hopes to pick up where he left off by publishing a comprehensive biography that includes the latter half of his life on which he did not get to publish.
 My goal is to treat him fairly by not falling victim to gossip, scandal, or speculation.
 He lived a life that deserves to be remembered for all of his great accomplishments in film, television, stage, art, and the military.

-Follow me on this journey as I research and share the life of a great artist who is often forgotten!
+Follow me on this journey as I research and share the life of a great artist!

 Disclaimer: I am not in any way affiliated with Douglas Fairbanks, Jr. or his family.